Regulations supporting tyre product stewardship

 To fund the scheme, the tyre stewardship fee (the fee) is collected on all regulated tyres when they enter the New Zealand market.

-From 1 September 2024, the scheme will begin full operations.
+From 1 September 2024, the scheme began full operations.

-Incentive payments will be available to support the recovery of raw materials found in end-of-life tyres.
+Incentive payments are available to support the recovery of raw materials found in end-of-life tyres.

 Currently, the costs of end-of-life tyres largely fall on communities, local government, and the environment.